SSI - Sécurité des SI

 • HDR de Yves Barlette soutenue le 24/09/2020 : « Les comportements des acteurs en matière de sécurité de l’information et leurs déterminants : les théories du ‘coping’ et leur enrichissement ».

-Publications récentes par date (2024-2019) dans le cadre du GT-AIM SSI :
+Publications dans le cadre du GT-AIM SSI (5 dernières années) :

-Revues (rang FNEGE/ABS lors de la publication)
+Revues (rang FNEGE/AJG-CABS lors de la publication)

-(2) Barlette Y., Berthevas J.-F., & Sueur I. (2024).
+(2) Barlette Y., Berthevas J.-F., & Sueur I. (2023).
 Impacts on Employee Coping Behaviors of Opportunities and Threats Related to the Use of Shadow IT.
-Systèmes d’Information et Management, 29, forthcoming.
+Systèmes d’Information et Management, 28(4), 71-107.

 (2) Baillette P., Barlette Y., & Berthevas J.-F. (2022).
 Benefits and Risks of Shadow IT in Health Care: A Narrative Review of the Literature.
 Systèmes d’Information et Management, 27(2), 59-96.

 (2) Richet J.L.
 (2022).
 How Cybercriminal Communities Grow and Change: An Investigation of Ad-Fraud Communities.
-Technological Forecasting & Social Change, 174, 121282.
+Technological Forecasting and Social Change, 174, 121282.

 (2) Barlette Y., Jaouen A., & Baillette P. (2021).
 Bring Your Own Device (BYOD) as Reversed IT Adoption: Insights into Managers’ Coping Strategies.
-International Journal of Information Management, 56(February): 1-16.
+International Journal of Information Management, 56(February), 1-16.

 (2) Berthevas J-F. (2021).
 How protection motivation and social bond factors influence information security behavior.
 Systèmes d’Information et Management, 26(2), 77-115.